 Keith Martin (originally an Aussie who moved to Samoa many decades ago) and his Samoan wife Lanuola, together with their children and many staff, operate Savaii Surfaris on the big island of Savaii in Samoa.
 Keith knows Savaii's surf better than anyone and Lanuola oversees the preparation of some of the most delicious, tasty meals available in Samoa - all locally sourced or locally grown produce that will satisfy any surfer’s appetite.
 The couple have an abundance of experience hosting surfers and their hospitality becomes a real highlight of the trip.

 Savaii Surfaris Samoa offer a delicious and authentic set-menu for breakfast, lunch and dinner at the oceanfront restaurant.
 Locally sourced and sustainable ingredients anchor a menu of Samoan delicacies blended with Western cuisine.
-Star items are fresh fish caught daily right offshore and organic fruits and veggies grown either in their on-site hydroponic facility or in the gardens of nearby villages.
+Star items are fresh fish caught daily right offshore and organic fruits and veggies grown either in their on-site hydroponic facility (season dependent) or in the gardens of nearby villages.
 The bar, of course, is stocked with ice-cold beverages, local beers, New Zealand wines, spirits and bottled water.
 There is a reasonable cocktail range which does include such favourites as an Espresso Martini!
 Filtered water is available day round for Savaiis visitors.

 Over the many years that Keith Martin has been in the region, he has had the privilege of "discovering" many waves and surfing a multitude of others.
 The incredible part about most breaks on Savaii (including the main break out front) is how accessible they are.
 While most breaks on neighbouring Upolu require a boat ride to an outer reef, nearly all of Savaii’s waves are a short paddle from the beach.
 Serving up consistent rights and/or lefts in the 2-10ft range, surfing is even allowed at Aganoa Beach on Sundays (wink-wink).